complangcomp/complangcomp.github.io/source/includes/gppl/comments/_block-comments.en.md

 ## Block Comments

 Block comments are comments that run from a certain start symbol to an end symbol.
-This means that comments can cover a small span of text (such as a single word within the same line) or large span of text (such as a comment that spans multiple lines).
+This means that comments can cover a small span of text (such as a single word within the same line) or a large span of text (such as a comment that spans multiple lines).

 > Block Comments (or equivalent) between language